COMMUNITY IMPACT ELIGIBILITY

 Reduction of poverty through increased economic opportunity, stability and self-sufficiency.

 Goal: Mat-Su Borough residents have the opportunity to earn a living wage.

-Goal: Mat-Su Borough residents access the services and providers they need.
+Goal: Mat-Su Borough residents have access the services and providers they need, at an affordable rate.